freestket/tools_experimentele/README.md

 ##### get_general_fit_info(interpretation = False)

+To Do

 ##### plot_model()

+To Do

 ##### get_all_info(interpretation = False)

+To Do

 ### Frequent Gebruik

+To Do

 ## easylatex.py

 ### generate_latex_table(data, table_header, caption_text, label_text)

+Importeer deze functie met:

+                from tools_experimentele.easylatex import generate_latex_table

 #### data